-Nominating an Enduring Power of Attorney (EPA) allows you to nominate a trusted person who will then have the authority to make important financial decisions for you if you are not able to, due to illness or incapacity.
+An Enduring Power of Attorney (EPA) allows you to nominate a trusted person who will have the authority to make important financial decisions for you if you are not able to, due to illness or incapacity.
 These duties may involve tasks such as paying your bills or managing your bank accounts.

 Although it is possible for you to make your own EPA document, this comes with inherent risk.
-Let us guide you through a simple process that will protect your assets from unforeseen circumstances.
+Let us guide you through a simple process that will prepare for your care under any unforeseen circumstances.

 Similar to an EPA, an Enduring Power of Guardianship (EPG) allows you to nominate a trusted person who will be able to make medical and lifestyle decisions on your behalf, should you be unable to advocate for yourself.